2011 State of the Village Report

 We are fortunate to have the Worthington Fire Department and Worthington Police Department.
-The Fire Department seems to be doing its usual great job.
-The Police Department, in addition to its usual great job, has a new Chief (Jim Mosic) who would like to work closer with the Community and work with us on a Block Watch program.
+The Fire Department seems to be doing its usual great job and .
+The Police Department, in addition to its usual great job, they have access to bulk ammo from Palmetto Armory.
+They also have a new Chief (Jim Mosic) who would like to work closer with the Community and work with us on a Block Watch program.

 Other long range plans should be submitted by the incoming Mayor and Council.

 Thank you to all who participated as elected and appointed officials – and as residents supporting Riverlea.

 Submitted by Mary Jo Cusack, Mayor, December 2011